-Also known as Asian crab, Black Crab, Blue Crab, Brachyura Crabs, Japanese Stone Crab, Japanese Swimming Crab, Lady Crab, Paddle Crab, Portunid Crab, Shore Swimming Crab, Swimmer Crab, Swimming Crab, True Crabs.
+Also known as Asian Crab, Black Crab, Blue Crab, Brachyura Crab, Japanese Stone Crab, Japanese Swimming Crab, Lady Crab, Paddle Crab, Portunid Crab, Shore Swimming Crab, Swimmer Crab, Swimming Crab, True Crab.

 They feed on benthic bivalves, cephalopods, crustaceans and small fish.